 &lt;sup>53 Tibet Information Network, A Struggle of Blood and Fire: The Imposition of Martial Law in 1989 and the Lhasa Uprising in 1959 (1999).

 Figure 3.
-Map of Modern Tibet
+Map of Tibetan Plateau with International and Disputed Boundaries

 Source: Treasury of Lives, Rubin Foundation.
-A high-resolution version of this map can be downloaded at: http://treasuryoflives.org/maps/uploads/main\map/main\map.pdf.
+A high-resolution version of this map can be downloaded at: http://treasuryoflives.org/maps/uploads/ main\map/main\map.pdf.